 - Is 98.5% effective if used correctly (for women who breastfeed at least four times a day)

 - Can be inserted and removed by the mother herself, reducing the need for involvement by skilled health care providers

 - Allows fertility to return shortly after a woman stops using the ring

-Researchers have interviewed 15–20 key stakeholders in each of the three countries, and approximately 60 postpartum women in each country will participate in an acceptability study, during which they will use the PVR for six months and describe their experiences.
-In addition, in-depth interviews will be conducted with a small number of women, and focus-group discussions will be held with women’s partners, community members, and providers regarding their experiences with the PVR.
+Researchers have interviewed 15–20 key stakeholders in each of the three countries, and approximately 60 postpartum women in each country will participate in an acceptability study, during which they will use the progesterone CVR for six months and describe their experiences.
+In addition, in-depth interviews will be conducted with a small number of women, and focus-group discussions will be held with women’s partners, community members, and providers regarding their experiences with the ring.

-The Council is also conducting assessments in each country to determine the most appropriate sectors (public, private, NGO, social marketing) in which to make the PVR available, including a market segmentation analysis using DHS data to determine the characteristics of women who may want to use the PVR.
+The Council is also conducting assessments in each country to determine the most appropriate sectors (public, private, NGO, social marketing) in which to make the progesterone CVR available, including a market segmentation analysis using DHS data to determine the characteristics of women who may want to use the ring.

-If the PVR appears to have an appropriate role in the countries’ method mix, the Council will develop an introductory plan to bring the product into these and other countries in sub-Saharan Africa, further contributing to the goal of reducing unmet need for reproductive health services.
+If the progesterone CVR appears to have an appropriate role in the countries’ method mix, the Council will develop an introductory plan to bring the product into these and other countries in sub-Saharan Africa, further contributing to the goal of reducing unmet need for reproductive health services.